 In today's Daily Do, What happened to our ice?, families participate in a Dinner Table Discussion (see below) about the phenomenon of melting ice.
 This sensemaking discussion has four parts:

 These are intended to be family-style discussions, with provided parent talk-moves, that stimulate thinking among family members and move everyone along the continuum of learning.
-Each dinner table discussion has these components to them linked below.
+Each DTD has these components to them linked below.
 These components provide fertile ground for the discussion to be authentic, phenomena-driven, rooted in science, and focused on sensemaking.

 If this is your first Dinner Table Discussion in the Daily Do series, NSTA recommends reading the guidance before trying your first family discussion.